 If you don't see your device, make sure it is plugged in properly.
 Try disconnecting the USB cable from both your device and the computer, and then and plugging it in again.

-Step 5: Click on the 'Apps' tab for your device
+Step 5: Click on the 'File Sharing' category for your device

-Inside the window for your device, click on the 'Apps' tab at the left.
+Inside the window for your device, click on the 'File Sharing' tab at the left.
 It should show all of the apps you have installed on your device.
+Then click on 'ForeFlight' under the 'Apps' category.

 Step 6: Drag your zip file into iTunes

-Scroll to the 'File Sharing' section at the bottom of the page and click on 'ForeFlight'.
-On the right, you will see a listing of 'ForeFlight Documents'.
+After clicking on 'ForeFlight' on the right, you will see a listing of 'ForeFlight Documents' on the right.
 If this is the first time you've added procedures to the app, this listing will be empty.

-Drag the Procedures.zip file that you created in Step 2 and drop it onto the 'ForeFlight Documents' table.
+Drag the Procedures.zip file that you created in Step 2 and drop it onto the 'ForeFlight Documents' table on the right.
 While the file is copying over to your device, and you will see a brief 'Sync in Progress' message on your device.
+Then click the blue 'Done' button.

-Image 6.
-Drag the "Procedures.zip" file into the ForeFlight File Sharing Section on the Apps page.
+Image 5.
+Drag the "Procedures.zip" file into the ForeFlight Documents Section on the Apps page.

 Step 7: Launch ForeFlight